BRAIN OPTIMIZATION The Moody's Primer

 Here's an example of what YouTube has to offer for stretching guidance:

-Many of you have standing desks which is great to keep you alert and your posture aligned for best brain:body connectivity.
-MAXIMIZE that standing desk by doing a posture check or movement practice approximately every hour.
+Whether you have a standing desk or are in a chair, keeping your posture aligned for best brain:body connectivity is important.
+Do a posture check or movement practice approximately every hour.
 Set an alert on your phone to do so.

 1. practicing positive posture for powerful body to mind messaging.
 Head up, spine straight, shoulders back, hips squared.